benjaminbolgrin/dniwa/docs/development-infrastructure.md

 ### dniwa-mariadb
 This container holds the project's SQL database.

+## Set up
+Create a '.secrets' directory in the project's root directory.
+Move the 'dniwa.env' file to the '.secrets' directory.
+Make desired changes to the 'dniwa.env' file. (e.g. change database user and/or password etc.)

 ## Start up
 To start the development infrastructure, run the following command from the project's root directory as a priviliged user: